bodhi-project/spirit-and-nature/content/nature-connection.md

 # Nature Connection

-_Celebrating Connection with Nature, an introduction into interspecies Communication, in Auroville at Spirit & Nature._
+_Celebrating Connection with Nature, an introduction into interspecies communication, in Auroville at Spirit & Nature._

 A few of us came spontaneously together on a weekly basis for 2 months and explored the subject through documentaries, study material, hands on games and practices, and talks.